iAmMe27/Tahrovin/README.md

 # FAQ

 ## Where's my UI?
-Raise your left wrist to see your health, stamina and magicka bars.
 Raise your left hand, palm facing upwards, to activate the compass.

-## My companion is stuck on the floor after being "Yamate'd"
-This is a known issue that is caused by the underlying Havok physics engine.
-You can usually fix them by hitting them with a heal spell - the fix is to cause an animation change on them.
+Your stat bars are hidden by default, equip the soul gauges in your inventory and assign them as you wish.
+When it asks for hand offset, I recommend you set the offset to **3**.

 ## Help I can't see my game!
 If you have an ENB selected, give it a few seconds as it takes a short period for the game to render as the ENB does its thing.

 ## Is there a way for me to see myself?
 Sure is, raise your right hand above your head and rotate your wrist to turn your character.
 If you put your right hand down, your character should stay in selfie mode - re-raise your right hand to disable.

+## My game won't start even after a fresh install!
+Check in your `Tahrovin\Stock Game` folder for an `openvr_api.dll` file.
+If this file is not present, your game cannot start.
+To solve this, copy the `openvr_api.dll` file from your Skyrim VR Steam installation folder into your `Tahrovin\Stock Game` folder and relaunch.

 # Updating Tahrovin